·9 min read

 Best Clipping Tools

-Vugola AI ($9/month) — Best for creators who want a full workflow: upload, clip, caption, schedule, done.
+Vugola AI ($14/month) — Best for creators who want a full workflow: upload, clip, caption, schedule, done.
 The AI uses sentiment analysis to score clips before you see them.
-Starts at $9/month with no watermarks on any plan and animated captions included.
+Starts at $14/month with no watermarks on any plan and animated captions included.
 Best for podcasters, YouTubers, and interview creators publishing long-form weekly.

-OpusClip (Free → $19/month) — The category leader on clip accuracy.
-Free tier includes 60 minutes/month with no watermark.
+OpusClip (Free → $15/month) — The category leader on clip accuracy.
+Free tier includes 60 credits/month with no watermark.
 Best-in-class for talking-head and multi-speaker podcast content.
-The $99/month Team plan is worth it for agencies.
+The $29/month Pro plan is worth it for small teams.
 Had a notable 48-hour outage in early 2026 — worth knowing if uptime is critical.

-Descript ($12/month) — Transcript-based editing: delete a sentence from the transcript and it disappears from the video.
+Descript ($16/month) — Transcript-based editing: delete a sentence from the transcript and it disappears from the video.
 The best workflow for podcast editors and journalists who want text-first editing rather than clip identification.

 3. Editing: Mobile vs. Desktop